Mafalda-SFU/Mafalda-SFU.github.io/docs/_pages/chronology.md

 - Automate testing and publishing of all packages

-## Stage 5: Aggregated scalability (March 2024 - Currently)
+## Stage 5:  (December 2024 - March 2025)

+### Stage 6: Mediasoup as a Service (April 2025 - Currently in progress)

+Notify about actual servers usage so it's possible to spin-up more instances on demand, as a previous step to start offering Remote Mediasoup instances on the cloud.

 ## Roadmap

-All dates are estimated and can suffer of variations depending of the found difficulties, development speed, or due to having other personal or professional priorities.
-If you are interested on any of the future roadmap topics, contact us to discuss a sponsorship or commercial services.
+All dates are estimated and can suffer of variations.
+If you are interested on any of the future roadmap topics, contact us to discuss for commercial services.

-### Stage 6: Mediasoup as a Service (April - September 2024)

-Notify about actual servers usage so it's possible to spin-up more instances on demand, as a previous step to start offering Remote Mediasoup instances on the cloud.

-### Stage 7: Mafalda Monitor: network monitorization (October 2024 - January 2025)
+### Stage 7: Mafalda Monitor: network monitorization (October 2025 - January 2026)

 Tool to monitor in real time the usage and capacity of all servers and clients in the network: CPU usage of `Worker`s, number of `Router`s and `Transport`s...

-### Stage 8: Mafalda Swarm: P2P decentralized scaling (February - July 2025)
+### Stage 8: Mafalda Swarm: P2P decentralized scaling (February - July 2026)

 Use of a Distributed Hash Table to register the Mafalda instances and send requests directly between them, without a central controller.
 Also use it to